Skein-studio/front-end-webapp/README.md

-## MVP TODO
+## MVP TO-DO
 sorted by decreasing importance going downwards.

 #### Bigger Picture Stuff
-* Refactor current frontend code into the updated model
+* Refactor current frontend code into the updated model.
-* Playback of signals should actually play
+* Playback of signals should actually play the output of the parent node.

 #### Front End Stuff
 ##### To-Do:
 * Merge "split" and "merge" from branch
 * Remove "This content is outside..."
 * Should you be able to continuously create signal nodes from a single signal node?
+* The compute/play/pause button is not in the larger view.
 * The playback inside the source node is a different player than the signal.
 Perhaps just remove the source player for now.
 * Make handles larger
 * Styling check for texts and stuff inside nodes.